+Often, we have access to observational data, which can come in the form of neural activity recorded from multiple brain regions or in the form of behavioral measurements.
+To inform the latent SDE model, we need to condition the generative model on such observational data.

-Often, we have access to neural activity recorded from neurons across multiple brain regions, simultaneously.
-Given access to recordings $\vb{y} = (\vb{y}^1, \ldots, \vb{y}^J)$ from $J$ brain regions, we can extend the generative model by factorizing the latent state $x = ({x}^1, \ldots, {x}^J)$ where the number of oscillators $N_j$ can vary depending on the population size and complexity.
-The observed activity of a population is then
+Given access to neural activity ${y} = ({y}^1, \ldots, {y}^J)$ recorded from $J$ brain regions, we can extend the generative model by factorizing the latent state $x = ({x}^1, \ldots, {x}^J)$, where the number of oscillators $N_j$ can vary depending on the population size and complexity.
+Assuming that the neural data comes in the form of population firing rates, we model the observed activity of a population as

-where $ \lambda = \exp(\zeta_{\theta}^j(x^j_i)) $ is a vector of rate parameters which depends on a population-specific transformation $\zeta_{\theta}^j \colon \mathbb{R}^{N_j} \to \mathbb{R}^{N_j}$ that maps the latent state to the firing rates of the population.
+where $ r = \exp(\lambda_{\theta}^j(x^j_i)) $ is a vector of rate parameters which depends on a population-specific transformation $\lambda_{\theta}^j \colon \mathbb{R}^{N_j} \to \mathbb{R}^{N_j}$ that maps the latent state to the firing rates of the population.